yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 ]
 ```

-You can see that `mydata` volume is mounted at `/var/lib/docker/volumes/mdata/` on the host's file system.

-Let's mount data volume inside `fastqc` container and write some file to it as below:
+You can see that `mydata` volume is mounted at `/var/lib/docker/volumes/mydata/` on the host's file system.
+Let's mount `mydata` volume inside `fastqc` container and write some file into it as below:

 ```
 docker run --rm -v mydata:/data_volume biocontainers/fastqc:v0.11.9_cv7  touch /data_volume/text.txt
 ```

-You can actually view `text.txt` file in the Docker volume now as shown below:
+You can actually view `text.txt` file in the Docker volume now on host machine as shown below:

 ```
 sudo ls -l /var/lib/docker/volumes/mydata/_data